justneedsomelittlehelp/ARIMA-information-in-stock-market/README.md

 # ARIMA-information-in-stock-market

+****Read This File in a code mode, not in a main page or preview mode.****

 This project is about testing the Efficient Market Hypothesis by Eugene Fama.
 Stock price regression model with and without variable ‘information’ is compared through Python and R code.
 Data from 4 companies are used.
 Stock price data were collected through Investing.com

 Berkshire Hathaway: representing firms that are prospected to have low volatility due to information changes.
 Nvidia: representing the technology sector with low volatility.
 Tesla: representing firms that are prospected to have high volatility due to information changes.
 Google: representing the technology sector with low volatility due to information changes.